inertiajs/inertia/readme.md

 This is a modified version of [Inertia](https://github.com/inertiajs/inertia) that adds support for Frames.

-This is experimental and currently only supported in Svelte.
+This is experimental and currently only supported in Svelte and React.

 ## Frames